 By giving all relevant contact information (physical address, telephone numbers, fax numbers, and email address), you are also creating a sense of security for your end users.
 They can contact you in the way that makes them feel the most comfortable.

-Your website page layout and design should be consistent throughout the website
+Your website page layout and website design should be consistent throughout

 Just as in any document formatted on a word processor or as in any brochure, newsletter, or newspaper formatted in a desktop publishing program, all graphic images and elements, typefaces, headings, and footers should remain consistent throughout your website.
 Consistency and coherence in any document, whether it is a report or a set of website pages, project a professional image.